FAQs

 Please contact your local support.
 The colleagues there can set up a moratorium for you as admins in the mySciebo portal.
 Any project boxes you manage should be transferred to a substitute person.
 You can do this yourself in the mySciebo portal for the project boxes you manage.

-and then deleted.
-If you forgot to secure your data before it was blocked, open a
+deleted.
+If you forgot to secure your data before it was blocked, open a support ticket.

 Unfortunately, students cannot currently increase their storage volume.